syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img11.png)

-_ Figure : Gantt chart with relationships between tasks_
+Gantt chart with relationships between tasks {:.caption}

 #### Provide Resources

 In ASP.NET MVCGantt, you can display and assign the resource for each task.
 Create a collection of JSON object, which contains id and name of the resource and assign it to ResourceCollection option.
 Then, specify the field name for id and name of the resource in the resource collection to ResourceIdMapping and ResourceNameMapping options.
 The name of the field which contains the actual resources assigned for a particular task in the DataSource is specified using ResourceInfoMapping.

+{% tabs %}

 {% highlight c# %}